jstassinos/Processing-the-TBCOV-Dataset/README.md

 # Processing-the-TBCOV-Dataset

-Introduction:

-Steps:
+Table of Contents:
+About the Project:

+The goal of this project was to leverage the geolocated tweet dataset TBCOV into information about the relationship between COVID-19 tweet sentiment and the prevalence of the COVID-19 virus in a community.

+Datasets:

+Getting Started:

-Starting point is the Tab Seperated Values (TSV) file from the original geolocated tweet data set provided by Quazi et al Need Cite ****
+Starting point is a Tab Separated Values (TSV) file from the original geolocated tweet data set provided by (Imran et al., 2022).
+This file contains TweetID numbers, and the geolocation information created as part of Imran et al’s research.

-Additionally users will need to have a twitter account and sign up for a developer access in order to use the twiiter api for tweet hydration
+Additionally, users will need to have a twitter account and sign up for a developer access to use the twitter API for tweet hydration.

+The original TSV does not come with tweet contents like text or links as this would violate Twitter’s terms of service.
+To get tweet contents we will use the TweetID numbers to request the contents from the Twitter API using the Hydrator app.

-The TSV comes with tweetid numbers and some associated metadata but no tweet text as this would violate Twiiter's terms of service.
-Before tweet hydration begins we will remove anything with a RetweetID because for this research we are only interested in original tweets.
+The Hydrator app only takes a text file with each requested TweetID on a new line.
+To make this TweetID text file we will use tweetidextractor2.py .
+This python script removes all retweets by checking for the existence of a RetweetID because for this research we are only interested in original tweets.

-The remove retweets PYTHON ****** file will return a text file with a new tweetid on each row.
-This tweet id file will then be fed into the Hydrator app ****** github hyper link here ******* and the hydrator app will return the raw tweet data as a json Lines (.jsonl) file.

 Sentiment calculaton ******* python senti file ****** calculates the sentiment using Textblob Vader Sentimetn and AFINN and appends the values to the end of each json line.